melissamcewen/CurlsBotSite/docs/hair-type-spec.md

 - If Q1 = **Coils** → Show: Curls, Zig-zags
 - If Q1 = **Zig-zags** → Show: Curls, Coils

 **Note on "Straight" option:** When primary pattern is Waves, "Straight" appears as a checkbox option in Q2 to capture straight-like behavior.
 If checked alone (without Curls), this directly leads to Swavy result (no need for shrinkage question).
-However, if both "Straight" and "Curls" are checked, the result is Wavy / Loose Curls (curls take precedence).
+However, if both "Straight" and "Curls" are checked, the result is Wavy (curls take precedence).
 This represents sections of hair that may be barely wavy or dry mostly straight.

 User can select **none, one, or multiple** additional patterns.
 Selecting none means they only have the primary pattern.